In and Around Boston

 Home to the American Revolution, Boston still remains a hub for innovation, leading in such industries as health care, higher education, and technology.
 With more than 50 colleges and universities and 29 hospitals in Greater Boston, the city is considered one of the top destinations in the US for those pursuing a higher education degree with a focus on health care.

 Attending graduate school is not only about studying, it's also about the experience.
 Boston has a cosmopolitan flair.
 Cobblestone sidewalks stretch along city streets, with restaurants and shops thriving in bustling neighborhoods, each with its own charm.
+The MGH Institute campus is located on the waterfront within the historic Charlestown Navy Yard.

 Stroll through the North End sipping coffee and stop in a pastry shop for a delicious cannoli.
 In the summertime, visit the SoWa market in the South End where local artists sell jewelry and paintings, with food trucks galore for lunch.
 Shakespeare on the Common – which is performed on a stage in the middle of the Boston Common with the city as a backdrop – is something not to be missed on a warm summer evening.